High death rate north Cumbria trust 'rebanding' nurses

 A consultation is under way on the changes, which could come in by October.

-The government's Keogh Review was set up after shortcomings led to hundreds of deaths at the Mid Staffordshire NHS Trust.'No redundancies'
+The government's Keogh Review was set up after shortcomings led to hundreds of deaths at the Mid Staffordshire NHS Trust.

 North Cumbria University Hospitals Trust said it was carrying out an urgent nursing review.